How it works

 - Royalties are a request, not a rule.
 Marketplace royalties (capped at 10% onchain) are a signal marketplaces honor voluntarily.
 A marketplace that ignores them pays nothing, and no contract can force it.

-- Visual rarity is worth exactly nothing in the game.
-A gold-leaf Legendary and a paper Common have identical bounty odds, identical fee share, identical 1,000-WORD backing.
-(This one is a guarantee, listed here only to be explicit.)
+- Visual rarity is worth exactly nothing.
+A gold-leaf Legendary and a paper Common have identical bounty odds and identical fee share.
+(A guarantee, listed here only to be explicit.)

 The contracts

-- WordBankThe 10,000 NFTs, the locked backing, the word registry, and the unbind (cash-out) path.Etherscan ↗
+- WordBankThe 10,000 word NFTs, the registry, and the unbind path.Etherscan ↗

 - RendererAssembles each NFT's artwork onchain.Etherscan ↗

-- RewardsDistributorSplits the 50% holder-rewards slice equally across living NFTs.Etherscan ↗
+- RewardsDistributorSplits the 25% NFT-holder rewards slice equally across living NFTs.Etherscan ↗

-- BountyEngineThe daily game: templates, commit-reveal draw, prizes, claims.Etherscan ↗
+- BountyEngineThe daily game: commit-reveal draw, prizes, claims (funded by 25% of the fee).Etherscan ↗

-- RoyaltySplitterReceives marketplace royalties and forwards them in immutable equal thirds — burn / bounty / team.Etherscan ↗
+- RoyaltySplitterReceives marketplace NFT royalties and forwards them in immutable equal thirds.Etherscan ↗

 The life of a word, end to end

 - Hold.
-Your word earns its equal share of the 50% rewards stream, continuously, for as long as you hold it.
+Your word NFT earns its equal share of the 25% rewards stream, continuously, for as long as you hold it.

 - Play.
 Some days the sentence draws your word — and its share of an ETH prize is yours to claim within 7 days.

 - Trade.
-Sell it, and the backing and all pending rewards and prizes travel with it automatically.
-A buyer can verify exactly what's pending before they pay.
+Sell the NFT and any pending rewards and prizes travel with it automatically; a buyer can verify what's pending before they pay.

-Meanwhile, every trade in the pool feeds all of this — rewarding holders, funding the game, burning WORD toward its floor — with no inflation, no team emissions, and no off-switch.
+Meanwhile, every trade in the pool feeds all of this — paying stakers, rewarding NFT holders, and funding the game — with no inflation, no team emissions, and no off-switch.